Japan's minister of cybersecurity has never used computer

 When asked about the power grid and malware, Sakurada said USB was "basically never used" in the utility systems, appearing to not know what it might be.

 Lawmakers laughed incredulously at his replies, which were highlighted in Japanese media.
+Questioning and answers in Parliament are also carried live on national TV.

-Ministers in Japan get parliamentary questions in advance.
+Ministers in Japan almost always get parliamentary questions in advance.
+Often their answers are based on briefings from ministry bureaucrats.
+In Sakurada's exchange, bureaucrats were seen rushing over to give him sheets of paper with information.